sustained/naito.js/README.md

 Netscape called the open source "Mozilla" and the gathered remains he called "Firefox."
 And Berners-Lee saw that it was good.

-Then Berners-Lee said, "Let the interwebs produce languages: seed-bearing HTML and CSS and JavaScript on the library that bear libraries and frameworks with seed in it, according to their various kinds."
+Then Berners-Lee said, "Let the interwebs produce languages: seed-bearing HTML and CSS and JavaScript on the interwebs that bear libraries and frameworks with seed in it, according to their various kinds."
 And it was so.

 The interwebs produced languages: HTML and CSS bearing libraries according to their kinds and JavaScript bearing libraries in it according to their kinds.
 And Berners-Lee saw that it was good.